Cosmetic surgery claims

 When cosmetic surgery goes wrong the effects can be life changing.
 Whilst most cosmetic surgery conducted in the UK is of a very high standard, some surgeons can make mistakes leading to infections, scarring or other injuries.

-If you have suffered as a result of negligent cosmetic surgery you could be entitled to make a cosmetic surgery claim.
+If you have suffered as a result of negligent cosmetic surgery, within the last three years, you could be entitled to make a cosmetic surgery claim.
 Contact TRUE Solicitors today for a free, no obligation assessment of your case.

 TRUE Solicitors has a team of specialist lawyers whose experience and expertise can help you obtain the maximum compensation in the shortest possible time.
 We handle all claims on a No Win, No Fee basis.